jberkus/pgReplicationTutorial/README.md

 This repository contains files for the PostgreSQL Binary Replication tutorial.

+**NOT YET UPDATED FOR FOSS4G.
+Attendees will be notified when the new version of the tutorial is available.**

 These files are required to perform the hands-on exercises.
 Importantly, there is significant setup required in order to do the hands-on exercises which needs to happen _before_ the